 “Cycle disruptions, like sleep or digestive issues, can throw off all aspects of your life.
 These are chemical imbalances, so they affect mood, metabolism, concentration, energy levels, etc.

 It’s difficult to maintain your attention to any task, much less work effectively, when you’re in pain, fatigued and bloated.
 That would make anyone irritable.

 Matt says, “It increases circulation, decreases inflammation, and calms the nervous system.
 It’s regulatory, and it takes 3 months on average to regulate a cycle.”

-If you like what you read here, make sure we’re connected on Instagram and/or in my private Facebook group!
-I post there regularly, and I would love to be in touch with you on those platforms.
-If you’re interested in learning more about working one-on-one with me, head here to read more and then schedule an introductory call!
+If you like what you read here, make sure we’re connected on Instagram as I post there regularly, and I would love to be in touch with you there.
+You can also sign up for my email list below.